TylerYep/torchinfo/README.md

 Torch-summary provides information complementary to what is provided by `print(your_model)` in PyTorch, similar to Tensorflow's `model.summary()` API to view the visualization of the model, which is  helpful while debugging your network.
 In this project, we implement a similar functionality in PyTorch and create a clean, simple interface to use in your projects.

 This is a completely rewritten version of the original torchsummary and torchsummaryX projects by @sksq96 and @nmhkahn.
-There are quite a few pull requests on the original project (which hasn't been updated in over a year), so I decided to improve and consolidate all of the old features and the new feature requests.
+This project addresses all of the issues and pull requests left on the original projects by introducing a completely new API.

 **This version now supports:**
 - RNNs, LSTMs, and other recursive layers
+- Sequentials & Module Lists
-- Branching output to explore model layers using specified depths
+- Branching output used to explore model layers using specified depths
-- Returns ModelStatistics object to access summary data
+- Returns ModelStatistics object containing all summary data fields
-- Configurable columns of returned data
+- Configurable columns

 **Other new features:**
-- Verbose mode to show specific weights and bias layers
+- Verbose mode to show weights and bias layers
-- Accepts either input data or simply the input shape to work!
+- Accepts either input data or simply the input shape!
-- Customizable widths and custom batch dimension.
+- Customizable widths and batch dimension.
-- More comprehensive testing using pytest
+- Comprehensive unit/output testing, linting, and code coverage testing

 # Usage